ManyiLee/PLADA/README.md

 >
 > ✔️ ~~Upload Inference Code~~
 >
-> ⏱️ Pretrained Weight and preprocessed datasets (Once our paper is accepted)
+> ⏱️ Pretrained Weight and Preprocessed Datasets (Once our paper is accepted)

 ## ⏳ Quick Start